 And then see whether choosing to engage and participate can give you a different result.

-Now that you have found out more about how a change of mindset can improve your chance of driving test success you may be interested in finding out more about subscription packages for independent drivers and group subscriptions for ADIs.
+Now that you have found out more about how a change of mindset can improve your chance of driving test success you may be interested in finding out more about subscription packages for learner drivers and group subscriptions for ADIs.